verdaccio/website/website/blog/2019-10-05-verdaccio-4-with-ldap-and-docker.md

       notBefore: 0
 ```

-- `expiresIn`: You will have to reauthenticate after 30 days, and 7 days on the web.
+- `expiresIn`: You will have to reauthenticate after `30 days`, and `7 days` on the web UI.
-- `notBefore`: Just set it to 0, it is the time to wait before the JWT is valid.
+- `notBefore`: Just set it to `0`, it is the time to wait before the JWT starts it's validity.

 ## Build the image